How to Interpret Pr(>|t|) Values in R Regression Output

-Whenever you perform linear regression in R, the output of your regression model will be displayed in the following format:
+Whenever you perform linear regression in R, the crucial ‘Coefficients’ section of the output will be displayed in a structure similar to the following example, demonstrating how these components align:

 Coefficients: